lukmanr/CLVPipelines/README.md

 ```

 ### Install Kubeflow Pipelines
-The code samples have been developed for version 1.20 of KFP.
+The code samples in the tutorial have been developed for version 1.20 of KFP.
 ```
 PIPELINE_VERSION=4eeeb6e22432ece32c7d0efbd8307c15bfa9b6d3
 kubectl apply -f https://raw.githubusercontent.com/kubeflow/pipelines/$PIPELINE_VERSION/manifests/namespaced-install.yaml
 ```
 ### Connect to Kubeflow Pipelines UI

-To connect to KFP UI use Cloud Shell to forward a port to KFP UI service.
+To connect to KFP UI use Cloud Shell to forward a local port to KFP UI service.
 ```
 kubectl port-forward -n kubeflow svc/ml-pipeline-ui 8080:80
 ```
 After port forwarding has been established, use Cloud Shell web preview to open KFP UI on port 8080.
 Note that it may take a couple of minutes before the UI is fully functional.

-You are now ready to execute the sample pipelines using Kubeflow Pipelines UI.
-Refer to the **Tutorial (TBD)** for the walk-through instructions.
+## Running pipelines using Kubeflow Pipelines UI

 ## Configuring a development environment